 - Using a tabletop mixer

-I have given you information on how to store your fondant to prevent it from going hard in the future.
+I have given you information on storing your fondant to prevent it from going hard in the future.

 If you can’t find a brand of fondant that you can work with and want to have a go at making some yourself, I have given you a link to instructions and a recipe so you can make your own?

-Also, if you have made fondant flowers and let them dry, then you cannot reuse the fondant.
+If you have made fondant flowers and let them dry, you cannot reuse the fondant.